archfz/cypress-duration-metrics/README.md

 #### `Between specs`

 Total time spent in-between specs.
 This measurement is always 0 when there is only 1 spec in the whole run.
-The time is measure between `after:spec` of previous and `before:spec` of current test.
+The time is measured between `after:spec` of previous and `before:spec` of current test.

 #### `Browser boot time`